 - -Plastic Zips Bags

-Not getting caught
+Not getting caught with a indoor grow

 For a lot off places around the world this plant is still illegal and you may not even be able to grow for medical reasons.
 Even if you are in a country/ city that is legal you still don’t want neighbours smelling, hearing or even seeing parts off your grow so below will be a list off how to stay secure and not allow any noisy neighbours trying to get involved or even worse report anything.